Housing Application and Room Picks Information

 Students may submit only one transfer request for one specific hall.
 Interhall Transfer applications may not be withdrawn after approval has been granted.
 Students may not submit an Interhall Transfer Application and a Float for a Single Application; these are mutually exclusive applications.

-The Float for a Single process allows students the opportunity to remove themselves from their hall's room pick process in order to request a single room on campus.
+Through the Float for a Single process, students complete a secondary application online, which allows students the opportunity to remove themselves from their hall's room pick process in order to request a single room on campus.
 In this process, students are not able to specify a building, but rather to indicate that they are interested in moving to a single room, no matter the location.
-On March 10, float applicants will receive a lottery number that is specific to the float process.
+On March 2, float applicants will receive a lottery number that is specific to the float process.
 The 'float lottery number' determines the order in which students are assigned when/if a single room becomes available.
 Lottery numbers will be segmented based upon class year (i.e. current juniors, current sophomores, and then current freshmen).

 Applicants may cancel their Float for a Single application until March 15th and be placed in their hall's regular room pick lottery by emailing ResidentialLife@nd.edu.
 After March 15th, applicants cannot retract the application and they must remain in the Float process.